DataDog/system-tests/onboarding/README.md

 YML files define the AMI machines and software to be installed:

-- provision_host.yml: All software and the test applications installed on host.
+- **provision_host.yml:** All software and the test applications installed on host.
-- provision_host_docker.yml: Datadog Agent installed on host and your application deployed on container.
+- **provision_host_docker.yml:** Datadog Agent installed on host and your application deployed on container.
-- provision_docker.yml: Datadog Agent installed on containers.
+- **provision_docker.yml:** Datadog Agent installed on containers.

 ### Understanding YML files

 There are some main sections that they will be combined in order to create a test matrix:

 - **AMI:** Define AWS machine types (Ubuntu AMI, Linux Amazon...)
-    - In this section we defines the AMI id, and we categorize the machines by os_type, os_distro, os_branch:
+    - In this section we define the AMI id, and we categorize the machines by os_type, os_distro, os_branch:
     ```
     - name: ubuntu-x86-18.04
       ami_id: ami-0263e4deb427da90e